 - where a charity operates

 - if it can engage accounting services, and

-- its ability to meet its obligations by submitting its 2019 Annual Information Statement (AIS) before August 31 (if due by that date)
+- its ability to meet its obligations by submitting its 2019 Annual Information Statement (AIS) before the due date.

 We encourage charities to meet this due date, as deferring their AIS submission could cause delays in processing.